The New York Times

 Rear-End Trucking Accidents

 According to the Federal Motor Carrier Safety Administration, nearly 400,000 trucks are involved in motor vehicle crashes in the U.S. each year.
-Of those crashes, 18 percent were rear-end collisions that can sometimes be attributed to the fact that large commercial trucks are difficult to maneuver and take longer to stop than other motor vehicles.
-As a result, if truck drivers do not maintain adequate distance behind other vehicles, disastrous rear-end accidents can occur.
+Of those crashes, 18 percent were rear-end collisions.

 Rear-End Trucking Accidents Often Involve Multiple Vehicles